CreativeWolfies/akyanet-research/akyanet.md

 The role of the emergency response teams for health (ERTsH) is to help people who are in life-threatening health emergencies or to help people who need medical care quickly.

-As for militias, there is multiple types or ERTsH (nurses, paramedics, ...), but each ERTH is in charge of organizing these groups.
+As for militias, there is multiple types of ERTsH (nurses, paramedics, ...), but each ERTH is in charge of organizing these groups.

+#### Civil protection

+The role of the emergency response teams for civil protection (ERTsCP) is to help people in case of a disaster.
+This help can take many forms such as helping them to move to shelter.

+As for militias, there is multiple types of ERTsCP, but each ERTCP is in charge of organizing these groups.

 ### Postal services